 Jamie Wright (Vocal Coaching) received her formal training at the NC School of Performing Arts, and has performed with Opera Ebony in New York.
 Jamie has studied and performed in a variety of genres including, opera, musical theatre, jazz, R&B, soul and Neo-soul, Funk and Gospel.
 Jamie performs locally with her band, the Jamie Wright Project, and has recently released a demo album with plans for an album in the works in the near future.

-Renee Gillespie (Adult Art Classes) holds a BA in Studio Art from Washington College in Chestertown, MD.
+Renee Gillespie (Art Classes) holds a BA in Studio Art from Washington College in Chestertown, MD.
 Renee has been teaching students how to achieve their goals for 20 years, and has experience starting art programs in schools and museums.
 Renee and her husband, David are frequent Historic Art Interpreters at historic sites such as Mount Vernon, Charles Town Landing and Middleton Place Plantation.

 Maury Reed(Theatre Workshops and Camps) received his BA in Theatre from East Tennessee State University and his MFA in Acting from the University of Arkansas.
 He spent the summer of 2008 acting at the famous Barter Theatre in Abingdon, VA.
 He has taught theatre on the high school and college levels and has directed numerous shows in several states.
 Currently, he is an adjunct professor at Anderson University and may be seen on the stage with Upstate Shakespeare Festival and in various productions at upstate theatres.